 Chain Stitch and Variations

-Chain Stitch * Chain Stitch Fill * Reverse Chain Stitch * Detached Chain Stitch * Detached Chain Stitch Fill * Double Detached Chain Stitch
+Chain Stitch * Chain Stitch Fill * Chain Stitch Rose

 Chain Stitch creates a lovely textured line and has many variations to play with.
 Come up and down with the needle at the start of your line at A, leaving a loop.
 Come back up within the loop at B, a stitch length away, and pull to tighten the loop to desired tautness.
 Continue, ending the chain with a small stitch tacking down the final loop at C.